ReedHMartin/Pettit/README.md

 ## Usage

 > * Log in to the app with you username and password, or create a new account.
-> * Click left or right to scroll through a gallery of pets that are up for adoption.
+> * Click left or right to scroll through a gallery of profiles fur pets that are up fur adoption.
-> * See 0 to 5 star ratings of the pets and other people's comments about them
+> * See the percentage of thumbs-up vs thumbs-down fur the profiles and other people's comments about them
-> * Give a 0 to 5 star rating of the pets and write your own comments about them.
+> * Give a thumbs-up or thumbs-down rating of the pets and write your own comments about them.
 > * Click the link to be taken to the Petfinder.com website where you can adopt the selected pet.